Been working hard?

 Every Friday night, while preparing for the bar exam, watch a movie where the character beats the odds.

 Below, I compiled a list of movies conducive to your aspirations and diverse tastes.
-I provided a brief synopsis, and why it made the list, to help you make your selection.Begin Again
+I provided a brief synopsis, and why it made the list, to help you make your selection.Note: Movie snippet links are offered here for your enjoyment and convenience.
+I do not profit from it, nor am I responsible for any ad delays or viewing disablements.Begin Again

 Here’s an inspirational movie for music lovers, movie lovers, or just lovers.
 Begin Again is about a songwriter who follows her successful singer/songwriter boyfriend to New York.
 She meets a music label executive, on a downward spiral, who believes in her in spite of herself.
 He convinces her to disregard rejection, and to record and promote on her own.
 Stars Mark Ruffalo, Keira Knightley, and Catherine Keener.